The Arc offers the following programs and services for children with intellectual and developmental disabilities and their families:

 A group designed to provide a social support group for families of children with Down Syndrome.
 The groups mission is to provide a social/support group for families of children with Down Syndrome.
 The group was created as a way for families to get together to socialize their children and share knowledge, resources, and experiences.

 A group designed to provide a social and educational support group for parents educators and professions who have an interest in support services for individuals on the autism spectrum.
-Each meeting consists of an educational portion and time for networking.

-The Arc Summer Day Camp addresses the need for stimulating summer activities for children ages 8 to 15 with intellectual and developmental disabilities or related conditions (i.e.-autism).
+The Arc Summer Day Camp addresses the need for stimulating summer activities for children ages 5 to 12 with intellectual and developmental disabilities or related conditions (i.e.-autism).
 The Arc Summer Day Camp works to ensure participants receive continued education and support while not in school.
 Participants will enjoy a week full of fun recreational and educational activities.
 Campers enjoy activities including, but not limited to, volleyball, bowling, swimming, basketball, soccer, baseball.
-Camp counselors are all experienced teachers and aids who have worked with kids with intellectual and developmental disabilities.
+Camp counselors are all experienced teachers and paraprofessionals who have worked with kids with intellectual and developmental disabilities.
 Visual supports will be provided to help with daily schedules, transitions, and basic routines and expectations.
 We will provide sensory stimulation toys and activities to help enhance your child’s development.

 The purpose of the Summer Education Grant is to provide assistance to parents and guardians of children with IDD to continue education and development.
 It is to benefit those students not eligible to receive the service through an extended year program provided by the school.